Freezard/hs-arena-info/README.md

 - Browse the current arena pool and quickly search for specific cards
 - See helpful transform data (for example when evolving a minion)
   - Average minion attack/health for each mana pool
-  - Chances of a minion being taunt, rush etc
+  - Chances of a minion having taunt, rush etc
   - List all possibly minions to compare strengths for different mana pools

 ## USAGE